exploring self-realization, sacred personhood, and full humanity

 Therefore, these unconsummated yearnings must be addressed.
 How shall these unfulfilled aspirations come to resolution?

 - Personal satisfaction is necessary, vital to attain, before one can progress to higher states of being.
 Without this sense of greater inner wholeness, we’d be continually looking back in wistfulness to the Earth-world as “the good old days” where “the best opportunities” were possible.
-Without real fulfillment of cherished longings, many - like the Israelites in the desert wishing to be slaves again in Egypt - in their grief over lost chances, would “get stuck” in Summerland, unwilling and psychologically unable to evolve as souls.
+Without real fulfillment of cherished longings, many, in their grief over lost chances - like the Israelites in the desert wishing to be slaves again in Egypt - would get psychologically "stuck” in Summerland, unwilling and emotionally unable to evolve as souls.

 Those who oversee and manage the astral realms – advanced, ancient beings, many thousands of years old -- are well aware of this potential existential hazard.
 As such, every effort is made to allow the citizens of Summerland to experience what their hearts need to experience, in order to eventually say, “been there, done that, got the t-shirt and video, what’s next?”

 Some missed Earth-opportunities are relatively easy to remedy; for example, let’s say you always wanted to play a musical instrument.
 Well, you can do that in one of the many music conservatories over there – see Father Benson’s comments.